...

 This food tastes bad.

-Note: Commonly used in everyday conversations.
+Note: Commonly used in business or formal discussions.

 mal